Voters in US states decide on sanctuary city, Airbnb rentals

 ARIZONA

-Tucson voters overwhelmingly rejected a proposal to designate their town as Arizona’s only sanctuary city.
+Voters in the liberal enclave of Tucson rejected a proposal to designate it as Arizona’s only sanctuary city.
 The decision in one of Arizona’s most liberal cities is a relief for the Democrats who control city government.
-They worry the initiative would jeopardize millions of dollars in state and federal funding and put public safety at risk.
+They worried the initiative would jeopardize millions of dollars in state and federal funding and put public safety at risk.
 The initiative was a direct challenge to the state immigration law that drew global attention, protests, boycotts and lawsuits when it was adopted nine years ago.

 NEW JERSEY

 Voters in a New Jersey city that’s just a few minutes by train from lower Manhattan approved restrictions on Airbnb and other short-term rental companies.
-Jersey City, home to around 271,000 people, has become increasingly popular with tourists seeking an alternative to pricey New York City lodging.
+Jersey City, a city of around 271,000, has become increasingly popular with tourists seeking an alternative to pricey New York City lodging.
 That has led to complaints about absentee owners turning apartment buildings into de facto hotels and having a negative effect on affordable housing.
 The regulations limit how often landlords can rent properties if they don’t live on site.
 They also forbid short-term rentals in buildings with more than four units if the owner isn’t present and prohibit renters from serving as hosts.
 The referendum was the latest chapter in a battle that has played out in numerous American cities, including San Francisco, where Airbnb is based.

 NEW YORK